drawcall/threejs-mesh-modifiers/README.md

 ## Document

+It is the typescript version of the [ActionScript](https://en.wikipedia.org/wiki/ActionScript) engine [AS3Dmod](https://code.google.com/archive/p/as3dmod/).
 You can find the documentation here.

 - [https://code.google.com/archive/p/as3dmod/wikis/AS3Dmod_Tutorial.wiki](https://code.google.com/archive/p/as3dmod/wikis/AS3Dmod_Tutorial.wiki)
 - [http://osbo.com/as3dmod/bend/#instructions](http://osbo.com/as3dmod/bend/#instructions)